Our Services Include

 Click here for our locations and office hours.

 If you have no insurance you may start your prenatal care as soon as possible, without waiting for Medicaid or insurance approval.

 Healthy Beginnings accepts both Ohio and Kentucky Medicaid insurance plans including CareSource, Molina, Paramount Healthcare, United Health Care (UHC), and Buckeye Community in Ohio, as well as WellCare, Humana CareSource, Anthem/ Blue Cross Blue Shield Medicaid, Passport, and Aetna Better Health in Kentucky.
 We also accept most private insurance plans including Anthem, Medical Mutual, Cigna, Humana, United Healthcare, and HNFS/ Tri-Care.

 If you don't have insurance and are denied Medicaid coverage you may qualify for our Healthy Beginnings Select Program.
 Please contact us with any questions about coverage or services.

 If you're not sure if you're pregnant go to optionline.org to find the closest pregnancy center for a free pregnancy test.
 If you have a positive pregnancy test from another medical provider please contact the closest Healthy Beginnings location to schedule an appointment.

 At Healthy Beginnings you will see a midwife or a nurse practitioner for your prenatal care.
 Our onsite dietitians also provides expert advice as part of our commitment to providing a healthy beginning for you and your baby.
 Staff and volunteers at Healthy Beginnings are highly qualified prenatal medical providers.
-If you receive your prenatal care with us you will deliver your baby at either Bethesda North Hospital, Good Samaritan Hospital or St. Elizabeth South.
+If you receive your prenatal care with us you will deliver your baby at either Good Samaritan Hospital or Bethesda North Hospital (Ohio patients) or St. Elizabeth South (Kentucky patients).
 The Tri-Health Nurse Midwives or hospital resident doctor will deliver your baby.